Packaging and the environment

 Moulded Fibre Trays (paper pulp)

-Increasingly influential Scottish supply partner Robert Cullen Ltd, is at the forefront of changes in packaging materials.
-Using a principle known for hundreds, if not thousands, of years.
+Increasingly influential Scottish supply partner Robert Cullen Ltd, is at the forefront of changes in packaging materials using a principle known for hundreds of years.
 Used with little fanfare over the last one hundred years, mainly for transporting eggs, moulded fibre has really come of age.
 Previously confined to organic or premium products, moulded fibre production has progressed to become a mainstream choice for those concerned with the environmental impact of fresh produce packaging.
 Manufactured from the off-cuts of their own box making plant, the trays are 100% recycled and 100% recyclable in your kerbside paper collection.
 They can also be composted at home or industrially.
 Available in a range of colours and many styles, this material goes from strength to strength.

 The prize-winning Earthcycle range of products from innovative Canadian company CKF Inc, have used the principle of moulded fibre and by thermoforming the material it has the added advantage of being top sealable.
 Being made from a combination of recycled paper and wood pulp from the FSC (sustainable) lumber industry, it also has an advantage over other thermoformed pulp trays because it can be recycled in kerbside waste paper collections.
 The majority of other thermoformed pulp trays cannot due to the content being plant matter that is unable to be used in the paper industry and as such they must either be composted or end up in landfill.
 A brilliant alternative to plastic, you will see more of this material in retailers this year.